-1) Think Casual and Comfortable - Park City has a casual mountain atmosphere and the dress code is similar.
-Whether you are learning from experts in a conference, eating a fancy dinner on historic Main Street or a casual lunch at Park City Mountain Resort, anything goes.
+1) Think Casual and Comfortable - Park City, Copper Mountain and Killington have a casual mountain atmosphere and the dress code is similar.
+Whether you are learning from experts in a conference, eating a fancy dinner or a casual lunch, anything goes.
 I have seen my fair share of jeans and bolo ties at “Black-Tie Affairs”.
 The goal is comfort and you determine what that means to you.
 I am sure there are a lot of people who wouldn’t be “comfortable” in my Alpine Slide shoe selection, but I am!

-2) Layer at Night – Park City's summer temperatures average in the mid to high 70's, however once the sun goes down the temps can drop 20 degrees.
+2) Layer at Night – The average summer temperatures in the mountains are the mid to high 70's, however once the sun goes down the temps can drop 20 degrees.
 Make sure you bring a cardigan or light jacket to wear for your night out on the town.
 The key to being comfortable is layering for chilly mornings or nights.

-3) Protect Yourself - Located at 6,90 feet, the sun seems to shine brighter in Park City.
+3) Protect Yourself - Park City is located at 6,90 feet and Copper Mountain's base is 9,700 feet and the sun always seem to shine brighter.
 Always wear sunscreen and sunglasses to protect yourself from sun exposure.
 You don’t want to spend your vacation in the hotel room layered with aloe… or even worse, at the optometrist treating your sunburned eyes!
 Read more tips from Go Sun Smart.

 Below is a packing list that I would use for my summer vacation to the mountains.

 - Shorts (for playing outdoors during the day)

 - Short sleeve shirts